6.3 Ambulation, Assistive Devices, and Fall Risk

 | Plan | Distance and rest points known | Do not improvise a harder route |

-A gait belt is often used during ambulation so the aide can steady the resident.
-Walk slightly behind and to the weaker side unless the care plan or facility procedure directs otherwise.
-Hold the belt from underneath or at the side/back as trained.
-Keep your own base wide and steps controlled.
-Do not let the resident hold onto your neck.
-Do not pull the resident forward by the arms.
+A gait belt is usually used during ambulation so the aide can steady the resident.
+Walk slightly behind and to the weaker side unless the care plan directs otherwise, holding the belt at the back or side with an underhand grasp.
+Keep your own base wide and your steps controlled.
+Do not let the resident hold your neck, and do not pull the resident forward by the arms.

 Device height matters.
-A cane or walker that is too low can make the resident bend forward.
-One that is too high can raise the shoulders and reduce control.
-Nurse aides usually do not adjust device height independently unless trained and allowed by policy.
-Report devices that look damaged, missing rubber tips, uneven, loose, or wrong for the resident.
+A cane or walker that is too low makes the resident bend forward; one that is too high raises the shoulders and reduces control.
+Properly fitted, the hand grip should reach the wrist crease with the arm relaxed, giving a slight elbow bend (about 15-30 degrees).
+Aides usually do not adjust device height independently; report devices that look damaged, have missing rubber tips, are uneven, loose, or wrong for the resident.

 What to Report After Walking

-Report new pain, dizziness, shortness of breath, chest discomfort, weakness, knee buckling, near fall, actual fall, refusal, unsafe device condition, change in gait, or inability to complete the usual distance.
-Also report if the resident can do more than the care plan reflects, because restorative and nursing staff may reassess goals.
+Report new pain, dizziness, shortness of breath, chest discomfort, weakness, knee buckling, a near fall, an actual fall, refusal, unsafe device condition, a change in gait, or inability to complete the usual distance.
+Also report when the resident can safely do more than the care plan reflects, because restorative and nursing staff may reassess the goals.

-A resident with right-sided weakness is walking with a cane according to therapy instructions.
+A resident with right-sided weakness walks with a cane per therapy instructions.
 The aide notices the cane's rubber tip is missing and the floor is slick near the doorway.
 Which action is safest?

 While helping a resident ambulate with a gait belt, the aide sees the resident's knees begin to buckle.
 What is the best response?